TechieBoy11/Lisp-Interpreter/README.md

 - C++17 or later
 - Standard libraries only (no external dependencies)
-- Vagrant (Designed to run in a Linux enviroment)
+- Vagrant (Designed to run in a Linux environment)

 ## Author